uvatoc/uvatoc.github.io/src/content/syllabus.md

 commensurate with a 3-unit course, and we expect this will work best for most students by spreading the work throughout the week following a schedule similar to the one above.

+Although we have sequentialized the preparation and problem working efforts, we expect for most students these will be done more fluidly.
+It will be valuable to read through the assigned problems at the beginning of the week, and to attempt to solve problems as you complete the relevant preparation materials, rather than doing all the preparation materials first and then approaching the problems.

 The actual schedule will vary based on the date of a student's assessed cohort meeing, and all students are expected to participate